-- ppm Parts per million, corresponds to one penny in \$10,000

-- ppb Parts per billion, corresponds to one penny in \$10,000,000

-- pCi/L Picocuries per liter (a measure of radioactivity)

-- ND Not detected

-- n/a not applicable

-- RAA -Running annual average

-- TT-Treatment technique

-Action Level (AL): The concentration of a contaminant which, if exceeded, triggers a treatment or other requirement which a water system must follow.

-SOME TERMS DEFINED

-Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLG's allow for a margin of safety

-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-MCL's are set as close to the MCLG's as feasible using the best available treatment technology.

-Secondary Maximum Contaminant Level (SMCL): These standards are developed to protect the aesthetic qualities of drinking water and are not health based.

-Massachusetts Office of Research and Standards Guideline (ORSG): This is the concentration of a chemical in drinking water, at or below which, adverse, non-cancer health effects are likely to occur after chronic (lifetime) exposure.
-If exceeded, it serves as an indicator of the potential need for further action.

-Total Coliform: A bacteria that indicates other potentially harmful bacteria may be present.

-Unregulated Contaminants: Unregulated contaminants are those for which EPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist EPA in determining their occurrence in drinking water and whether future regulation is warranted.

-90th Percentile: Out of every 10 homes, 9 were at or below this level.

-Cross Connection Control and Backflow Protection in your water system

-A Cross Connection means any actual or potential physical connection or arrangement between a pipe conveying potable water from a public water system and any non-potable water supply, piping arrangement or equipment including, but not limited to, waste pipe, soil pipe, sewer, drain, other unapproved sources.
-Brook Village Condominiums recommends the installation of Hose Bibb type vacuum breakers on all outside faucets.
-This will protect all residents from the potential of backflow into their homes and the potable water system from a hose connection.
-Studies have shown that hoses are the most commonly unprotected cross connection.
-The MassDEP and Brook Village Condominiums require the physical separation between the public water supply to your home and a private well used for irrigation or other purposes, these instances will be monitored for compliance.
-For more information please contact WhiteWater at 888-377-7678.

-Typical Hose Bibb Vacuum
+ppm - Parts per mil- Action Level (AL): The concentration of a contaminant which, if exceeded, triggers a treatment or other requirement which a water system must follow. lion, corresponds to one penny in \$10,000 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLG's allow for a margin of safety ppb - Parts per billion, corresponds to one penny in \$10,000,000 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+MCL's are set as close to the MCLG's as feasible using the best available treatment technology. pCi/L - Picocuries per liter (a measure of ra- Secondary Maximum Contaminant Level (SMCL): These standards are developed to protect the aesthetic qualities of drinking water and are not health based.
+Massachusetts Office of Research and Standards Guideline (ORSG): This is the concentration of a ND - Not detected chemical in drinking water, at or below which, adverse, non-cancer health effects are likely to occur after chronic (lifetime) exposure.
+If exceeded, it serves as an indicator of the potential need for further action. n/a - not applicable Total Coliform: A bacteria that indicates other potentially harmful bacteria may be present.
+RAA -Running annual average Unregulated Contaminants: Unregulated contaminants are those for which EPA has not established drinking water standards.
+The purpose of unregulated contaminant monitoring is to assist EPA in determining their occurrence in drinking water and whether future regulation is warranted. determining then becarrence in armining water and whether future regulation is warranted.
+IIIque 90th Percentile: Out of every 10 homes, 9 were at or below this level. lion, corresponds to one penny in \$10,000 ppb - Parts per billion, corresponds to one penny in \$10,000,000 pCi/L - Picocuries per liter (a measure of ra- dioactivity) ND - Not detected n/a - not applicable RAA -Running annual